Northeast Teen Retreat

 Nina Bryce

 Nina [she/her] supports people in cultivating embodied presence as a way of coming home to themselves.
 She is a mindfulness facilitator rooted in multiple lineages of meditative practice, including both stillness and movement.
 Starting with her spiritual roots in her Jewish-Buddhist upbringing in a family of meditators, through her teen years as a student and eventually teacher of yoga, and into her training in Buddhist spiritual care and secular mindfulness education, Nina is grateful for a life path that has allowed her to explore contemplative practice in many forms.
 Nina holds a Master of Divinity, focused in the Buddhist Ministry Initiative, from Harvard Divinity School.
 Through her graduate studies as an M.Div, she is trained in facilitation of multifaith contemplative practice, interfaith chaplaincy, and leading mindfulness programs in both religious and secular settings, ranging from teen camp at a monastery to the cancer floor of a hospital.
 Her formal meditation practice and teaching has been shaped most by the Insight Meditation tradition, in which she was raised and continues to practice, and by the Plum Village tradition of Thich Nhat Hanh.
 Nina is also trained as an RYT-200 yoga teacher in Vinyasa and Kundalini yoga, and her approach to leading mindful movement is informed by both yoga and modern dance.
 Nina is currently training as a non-denominational Spiritual Director with Still Harbor.
-She completed the iBme Mindfulness Teacher Training in 2018, and has been involved with iBme teen and college mindfulness retreats since 2014.
+She completed the Inward Bound Mindfulness Teacher Training in 2018, and has been involved with Inward Bound teen and college mindfulness retreats since 2014.
 She especially loves LGBTQIA+ mindfulness community, both as a participant & as a facilitator.
 As a Mindfulness Director with Mindfulness Director Initiative, she currently leads mindfulness programs at Harvard College.
 Nina is energized by working with young adults, because she believes that these years are ripe with potential for inquiry into core questions of who we are and how we relate to the world.
 She is inspired by the way that youth long for, and create, spaces where they can reflect honestly on their experiences, learn to take care of themselves and others, and build authentic, loving communities that support deep well-being and freedom.

 Jen Zehler